III - THE INTERVIEWS

 While in Boston, I also had the great pleasure of interviewing Daniel Dennett, professor of philosophy and co-director of the Center for Cognitive Studies at Tufts University.
 Dennett is probably the “biggest” name in my cast of experts, partly due to his status as one of the most influential philosophers of our time, and partly because of his regular media presence as an outspoken atheist and secularist.
 The thing that struck me upon meeting him was how much of an imposing character he is.
 He waltzed into his office with heavy boots and a walking stick like a wizard who had just hiked down from a mountain, exchanged pleasantries with his assistant and welcomed me with a deep, warm voice and a mischievous tone that hinted at a combative spirit waiting to be tested.
 As part of this charming introductory act, when he remembered that I am French, he started humming a tune which eventually turned into him singing a classic French folk song by George Brassens: “Les amoureux qui s’bécotent sur les bancs publics...”
 At that point, I felt a little silly bringing this great man back to the less gleeful subject of free will and determinism.

 The undesirability of the libertarian free will was something that left me rather puzzled though, and I still don’t quite understand why he’s so adamant that it’s pointless.
-In his view, it's not worth wanting because free will, as he defines it, has nothing to do with being free from determinism, but with “being morally competent” - the requirements of which can be studied and found by studying biology as opposed to physics: the ability to collect reliable information from the environment, to reason and be rational, to have desires and ambitions which are not forced or coerced and to act freely upon them in a way which is consistent with the causal laws of nature and will have the predictable outcome.
+In his view, it's not worth wanting because free will, as he defines it, has nothing to do with being free from determinism, but, as mentioned above, with “being morally competent” - the requirements of which can be studied and found by studying biology as opposed to physics: the ability to collect reliable information from the environment, to reason and be rational, to have desires and ambitions which are not forced or coerced and to act freely upon them in a way which is consistent with the causal laws of nature and will have the predictable outcome.
+And for all that, there's no requirement for any actual, real quantum randomness - pseud-randomness is good enough and we know the brain can do it.
 And so, to the question “Do we have free will?” he’ll reply with his usual aplomb: “Do we have the magical kind of free will many people want?
 No. But who cares?
 Do we have a free will worth wanting, yes we do.
 And that’s all that matters.”
-With Dennett, there is always a matter-of-fact tone to what he says that makes him equally convincing and infuriating!
+With Dennett, there is always a matter-of-fact, voilà tone to what he says that makes him equally convincing and infuriating!

 On the one hand, his “magic” response is frustrating because I don’t think the libertarian kind of free will is magic.
 I for one don’t see it that way.
 My intuitive interest in libertarian free will certainly doesn’t mean that I hope there’s real magic in the Universe – it just means I’m interested in whether such a conception of free will is scientifically possible.
 So he loses me a bit when he goes down that road, because I don’t think that the only alternative to compatibilism is magic.